 This is recommended for both peri- and post-menopausal women experiencing recurring problems.
 These guidelines focused on the use of vaginal therapy for better urinary results.

 Herbs, nutrition, and bioidentical hormones describe natural therapies that work with your body.
 Your cells recognize and use bioidentical hormones like your body’s own hormones.

 They don’t carry the risks associated with synthetic hormones.
 You can get customized hormone prescriptions in pill, cream, pellet, or gel forms.

 Would You Like to Find a Naturopathic Clinic in Tempe, AZ?

 Finding the best UTI management can greatly improve your quality of life.
 Desert Wellness Center offers a variety of naturopathic, Integrative, and aesthetic medical care.

 We offer weight loss, allergy treatment and testing, and nutritional IV therapy.
-You’ll have access to Viveve Vaginal Rejuvenation and medical aesthetics.
 Our team also prescribes bioidentical hormone therapy and helps couples with fertility optimization.

 Contact our staff today to ask questions and make an appointment.